HC-Hwang/wise_light_curves/README.md

 1. functions to download light curves from AllWISE and NeoWISE;
 2. tools to manipulate the light curve data and investigate their properties.

-We provide a tutorial Jupyter notebook for this module, tutorial.ipynb.
+We provide a tutorial Jupyter notebook for this module, `tutorial.ipynb`.
 Below, we go through the functions of `wise_light_curves` that are used in the tutoral.

 ## Import